Marriage License and/or Marriage Ceremony

 - Payments can be made by cash, check or money order

-Niagara County "FREE RABIES" Immunization Clinics 2012 (click here for schedule) Please note: City Clerk Staff will be available to issue Dog Licenses at the City of Niagara Falls Clinic on June 9th 2012.
+Niagara County "FREE RABIES" Immunization Clinics 2016 (click here for schedule-pdf Format) Please note: City Clerk Staff will be available to issue Dog Licenses on Saturday, June 11th 2016 at the Site Location.

 Renewal Procedures are as follows:

 Your Dog License Renewal can be processed in person or by mail.

 - Bring or Mail proof of Rabies Vaccination